Coronavirus advice and guidance for business

 - premises providing veterinary services

-- libraries, community centres, youth centres and social clubs
+- community centres (including village halls), youth centres, members clubs and social clubs

 - places of worship

 - visitor attractions and entertainment venues (museums, galleries, cinemas, indoor theatres, concert halls, cultural and heritage sites, indoor areas at aquariums, zoos and visitor farms, bingo halls, amusement arcades, adventure activity centres, indoor sports stadiums, funfairs, indoor theme parks, casinos, skating rinks, bowling alleys, indoor play areas including soft-play areas)

 - indoor areas of open-air sports stadiums

 - public transport (aeroplanes, trains, trams, buses, coaches and ferries), taxis and private hire vehicles